Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Regardless of the dog breed, brushing the coat regularly is vital to keep a canine’s fur glossy and shiny.
 How often you brush the coat will depend on the texture and length of your dog’s coat.

-Since Collies are long-haired, they are prone to mat formation.
+For double-coated breeds, like Border Collies and Golden Retrievers, you must brush their hair at least once or twice a week.
+Or you could brush them every other day if you think it’s necessary.
+Since Rough Border Collies have longer fur, they are more prone to mat formation than the smooth version.
 Mats are clumps of tangled fur that can be painful and uncomfortable for the dog.
-If your Collie has mats in its fur, it will lick or bite itself at the location of the mats because it feels irritated.
+If your Collie has mats in their fur, they will lick or bite themself at the location of the mats because it feels irritating.
 Excessive biting or licking can cause skin infections.

 Foreign bodies, such as grass seeds or pollen, may also hide inside your dog’s fur mats.
-Sometimes, they burrow deep into the skin and form an abscess or a pocket of pus.
+Sometimes, they burrow deep into the skin and might form an abscess or a pocket of pus.

 Besides removing mats, regular brushing also helps remove dirt, dander, and loose hair from the dog’s coat.
 It helps extend the time between subsequent baths.